cloudfoundry/cloud_controller_ng/README.md

 ### Database (CC_DB)

-The Cloud Controller database has been tested with Postgres, Mysql, and Sqlite.
+The Cloud Controller database has been tested with Postgres and Mysql.

 ### Blob Store